Shubhammete/Shubhammete/README.md

 - 🔭 I’m currently working on **Web Development and DSA**

+-  🏫 Pursuing B.E. in Artificial Intelligence and Data Science at Dr. D.Y.
+Patil Institute of Engineering Management and Research, Pune

 - 🌱 I’m currently learning **Python, Machine learning and Data Science**

 - 📫 How to reach me **Shubhammete9009@gmail.com**